 Campaign Cybersecurity Resources

-State and local campaign staff should report suspicious activity to their local FBI field office (Cincinnati: 513.421.4310 or Cleveland: 216.522.1400) and the Department of Homeland Security’s National Cybersecurity and Communications Integration Center at 888.282.0870 or [email protected]
+State and local candidates and campaign staff should report suspicious activity to their local FBI field office and the Department of Homeland Security’s (DHS) National Cybersecurity and Communications Integration Center at the contacts listed below.

 - DHS Campaign Checklist (PDF) – DHS developed a one-page checklist for campaigns.
 This checklist will assist you in protecting yourself against cybersecurity threats in addition to providing guidance for developing incident response plans.
 Although this document is not comprehensive, every campaign can benefit from reviewing and implementing DHS’s recommendations.

 - FBI’s Protected Voices video series – The FBI developed a series of informative videos aimed at mitigating the risk of cyber influence operations targeting U.S. elections.
 These videos will raise awareness among political campaigns about the best ways to fend off attempts to infiltrate IT infrastructure.
 They also cover the most urgent cybersecurity issues that may leave a campaign’s computer networks vulnerable to attacks.

 - Harvard Kennedy School of Government's Belfer Center: Campaign Playbook (PDF) – The Harvard Kennedy School’s Belfer Center for Science and International Affairs developed the Defending Digital Democracy Cybersecurity Campaign Playbook designed to give simple, actionable information that will make your campaign’s information more secure from adversaries trying to attack your organization, and our democracy.
 This playbook discusses managing cyber risk and provides seven steps to securing your campaign, including “good” and “enhanced” levels for those willing to take extra steps to advance their security interests.